chopmo/rasmusrn.github.io/_posts/2015-05-10-pathfinding.markdown

 The map grid is made up of squares.
 I call them *fields*.
 Hence, `MapFieldIndex` is a number representing a particular field.
 When you insert or update a field in the queue, you also specify a *priority*.
 The method `pop()` returns the field index for the field with the lowest priority in the queue.
 The A* algorithm uses this behavior to choose a "reasonable" field to examine next rather than a random one.
 This makes the search much faster in most cases.

 I implemented the containers in a [data-oriented](http://gamesfromwithin.com/data-oriented-design) way.
 That means no dynamic memory allocation, no pointers, and a sensible data layout tailored to my exact use-case.
-On the downside, this means that my structures aren't reusable in other contexts but that's okay.
+The downside of this is that my structures aren't reusable in other contexts but that's okay.

 I later [learned](http://cglab.ca/~morin/misc/arraylayout/) that the *[B-tree](http://en.wikipedia.org/wiki/B-tree)* data structure may be more performant than a binary heap for this use case.
 B-trees store more nodes at each level.
 This increases the chance of memory cache re-use which can make a big difference on modern hardware.
 I will definitely consider this the next time I need to implement a priority queue.